Prospects for GRB Afterglow Discovery with the Eric and Wendy Schmidt Observatory System: Telescope Description and Capabilities

 \subsubsection{MoonBEAM}

 The proposed Moon Burst Energetics All-sky Monitor \citep[MoonBEAM;][]{2023arXiv230816293F} mission is designed to provide continuous observing of the entire sky, with an order of magnitude more sensitivity than previous instruments.
 This would be accomplished by an orbit far outside of Low Earth Orbit (LEO).
 Such a design achieves a field-of-view comprising $>99$\% of the sky and a duty cycle of $>98\%$.
 It will localize GRBs in a manner similar to Fermi/GBM with degree-scale localization regions \citep{2023arXiv230816293F,2024Univ...10..187B}.
-We assume the reported GRB sensitivity in \citet{2023arXiv230816293F} of $S_{\mathrm{ph}}>0.25\,\photonflux$ for the 30--500\,keV energy band.